Rohan Murty: Corporate career

 In June 2013, Murty was appointed as an executive assistant at the Chairman's Office reporting to Narayana Murthy at Infosys, when Narayana Murthy returned to the company.
 His appointment as Vice President at Infosys was subject to approval by the Indian Ministry of Corporate Affairs.
 Murty left Infosys on 14 June 2014, when his father stepped down as Executive Chairman.
 As of 1 June 2013, Murty is said to have owned Infosys shares worth $347 million.

 Murty is on leave from being a junior fellow at the Harvard Society of Fellows.
 He previously had a "shadow role" with Catamaran Ventures, a $127-million venture capital fund headed by N.R.N.
 Murthy.

 Murty Classical Library

-Although he does not read Sanskrit, when Murty was a doctoral student of computer science at Harvard, he took a class focussing on Kumarila Bhatta's Shlokavartika, which got him interested in ancient Indian philosophy and sciences.
+Although he does not read Sanskrit, when Murty was a doctoral student of computer science at Harvard, he took a class focusing on Kumarila Bhatta's Shlokavartika, which got him interested in ancient Indian philosophy and sciences.

 He is the founder of the Murty Classical Library of India, a continuation of the Clay Sanskrit Library Project headed by Sheldon Pollock.
 In 2016, he rejected a petition asking that Pollock be removed from the position of chief editor of the Murty Classical Library.